Beginners guide to stampingPublished on November 5, 2021 3 min read

 What do I need to get started with stamping?

 Whether you’re looking for a simple shape printed on paper to an intricate design or image, stamps come in all shapes, sizes and designs to keep making interesting!
 Stamps come in a few varieties with clear and rubber stamps being the most popular.
 You might be wondering: should I use a clear stamp or a rubber stamp?
 It’s really all down to personal preference.

 Clear stamps are imprinted onto a completely clear photopolymer or vinyl, which you can peel away from an acetate backing to reveal a sticky surface.
 Clear stamps are then applied to clear acrylic blocks to be used, and then can be taken off after ready for the next time!

 Clear stamps can give you more precision than rubber stamps, as you can see through the design to line it up on your project.
 Clear stamps are also good for space-saving, as they often come on sheets with multiple designs.
 As you only need one clear block to mount them on to, they take up much less space in your stash!

 Rubber, or wooden stamps, have a design in rubber that’s pre-mounted onto a wooden block.
 As the stamp is already in place on the wooden block, these stamps are sturdy and less likely to suffer from wear and tear with use.
 Rubber stamps are, however, a little bulky and if you have a few in your collection you’ll need lots of crafty storage!

-Built up a spectrum of colourful ink pads in your collection to experiment with colour in your stamping designs.
+Build up a spectrum of colorful ink pads in your collection to experiment with color in your stamping designs.
 Ink pads are ideal for a beginner stamper - they are easy to use and a quick way of transferring your design from the stamp to your paper!
 Dye ink pads are a stamper’s staple ink pad.
 You will find the most variety within the dye ink pads category with so many tones to choose from.
 Super simple and easy to pick up.

 How to stamp